If you’re planning a holiday in Mykonos, a short road trip is a must!

 To get to Paradise beach there are regular buses going from Mykonos town, I think every hour in summer, sometimes more often.
 It’s a very short journey and super convenient if you don’t want to drive.

-Alemagou Beach Bar – another cool beach bar with a restaurant at the edge of a beautiful bay.
+Another cool beach bar with a restaurant at the edge of a beautiful bay.
 As we arrived they just told us the place is closed for a wedding, which was a shame.
-Beautiful looking interiors and views overlooking the bay.
-Instead, we headed to the opposite side of the bay to Ftelia Beach Club, also mentioned in my previous post.